strong-roots-capital/dom-ts/readme.md

 ## features

 - Replaces imperative prototype methods on objects with functions, for more predictable workflow.
-- Allows DOM errors to be handled before they enter the DOM, removing wasted rendering.
+- When plausible, allows DOM errors to be handled before they enter the DOM, removing wasted rendering.
 - Extremely typesafe, with overloads and generics included.
 - Expected DOM functions.
 - Additional utility functions.